top of page

 Executive Summary

-accompanies late-stage, near-critical volcanic instability.
-The current pattern is best described as an “elevated and gradually intensifying background state” of the shallow volcanic-hydrothermaltectonic system, not evidence of imminent eruption.
+Importantly, the frequency-domain structure (FFT) does not currently show a sudden collapse of energy into a single dominant low-frequency “main peak.”
+This spectral signature often accompanies late-stage, near-critical volcanic instability.
+The current pattern is best described as an “elevated and gradually intensifying background state” of the shallow volcanic-hydrothermal-tectonic system, not evidence of an imminent eruption.
 We recommend continued integrated monitoring and propose quantitative trigger thresholds for escalation.

 1. Data and Study Definition

-Region: Circular window, 80 km radius, centered at 44.615°N, −-110.6°W (Yellowstone).
+Region: Circular window, 80 km radius, centered at 44.615°N, −110.6°W (Yellowstone).
 Depth: All cataloged depths in the dataset; observed maximum depth ~13.01 km (shallow system).

 Time window: 1984-2025 (modern continuous monitoring era).